NYS Trooper Thomas Mascia under criminal investigation in Southern State shooting, police say

 The article added: "Mascia, of West Hempstead, and four other New York City cops who live on Long Island were arrested by Suffolk County Police in May, 1992, and charged with buying cocaine while on duty and distributing it on Long Island."

-Asked about Mascia's parent's history as NYPD officers who were fired from their jobs and if family background is part of the hiring process for state police, Udice said "I'm not going to discuss his family."
+Asked about Mascia's father's history as an NYPD officer who was fired from his job decades ago and if family background is part of the hiring process for state police, Udice said, "I'm not going to discuss his family."